Tonkinese Kittens

 Tonkinese Youngsters and Adults

 Breeders may have adoptable adults.
 They may be retired from breeding or from a show career.
 These beloved cats may no longer be happy in a cattery.
 They may be looking for a home with fewer cats competing for attention.
-They are a good option for someone who wants a more settled cat as versed to a young kitten.
-Usually they are priced less than a kitten, but specifics are up to the individual breeder.
 Many breeders listed below may have retired adults.

 Retired Breeders: